Music & Sound

 Listening, we can consider the vast array of sounds we all make through our own bodily actions and the machinery of city life to explore not only the form but also the significance of the sounds we make and hear.
 This significance, cultural as well as biological, helps us understand what is meant by noise and its opposites: quietness, useful information and music.

-There are many tools available to the designer, not only in architectural form and materials, but also by working with sounds of wind, water and its many voices as it entraps air, the sounding, resonating and amplifying elements of the building itself, and the careful disposition of sound sources.
+Architecutral sound affects built form and materials, but also works with sounds of nature: wind, water and its many voices as it entraps air, the sounding, resonating and amplifying elements of the building itself.

 Related Essays & Articles: